vevu888/logbuk/wiki/Team.md

 * Epics and features from the team must be described.
 Otherwise there is no Approved.
 * Epics and Features possibly UserStory contain Stakholder.
 These must be picked up at completion.
 * In Refinement we will determine PBIs, if necessary also the StoryPoints.
 The DoR is to be achieved.
-* In Sprint Change, we will transfer PBIs from the Quarterly Sprint to the future Sprint according to Prio.
+* In Sprint Change, we will transfer PBIs from the Backlog to the future Sprint according to Prio.
 However, PBIs must be DoR.
 * PBIs (Userstory) will be set to Done by the team.
 * PBIs (Userstory) will be set to Closed by PO.
-* PBIs (Epic/Features) in a Quarterly Sprint must be Refined by the Team.
+* PBIs (Epic/Features) should be refined in a Quarterly Sprint by the Team.

 # Definition of Done (DoD).
 The following criteria must be met for a Product Backlog Item (PBI) to be marked as done in a Sprint:

-* PBI acceptances that cannot be described via Unittest must be completed by Manual Test / Test Plans.
+* PBI acceptances that must be completed by Manual Test / Test Plans.
 * When writing code, all public interfaces must be documented in the code.
 Prohibited are generated or empty documentation - except the inheritdoc tag.
+* PBI has proper documentation if no other artifact is delivered.

 # Definition of Ready (DoR)
 For a Product Backlog Item (PBI) to be scheduled into a Sprint, the following criteria must be met: